kjgoebel/klip/README.md

 # Klip
 Klip is a lexically scoped Lisp inspired by Arc.

 Klip currently runs on a virtual machine implemented in Python.
-Why would anyone want to do this?
+Why would anyone do this?
 Well, I thought it would be fun, and all the Lisp dialects I know of annoy me in some way.

 It's nowhere near finished.
 This paragraph, for example, ends before it's really begun.